 PSY 407 Cr.3

-This course will examine contemporary theories and current research on children's cognition, focusing on the years from birth to early adolescence.
-Topics considered will include biological bases of cognitive development.
-Piagetian and neo-Piagetian theory, sociocultural theories of cognition, information-processing approaches to children's memory and problem solving, the development of social cognition, and schooling and cognition.
+This course is an examination of contemporary theories and current research on children's cognition, focusing on the years from birth to early adolescence.
+Topics include biological bases of cognitive development, Piagetian and neo-Piagetian theory, sociocultural theories of cognition, information-processing approaches to children's memory and problem-solving, the development of social cognition, and schooling and cognition.
 Prerequisite: PSY 212; PSY 331.
-Offered Fall, Spring.
+Offered Annually.

 PSY 410 Cr.3